 Nuclear Magnetic Resonance is arguably the most powerful analytical tool in modern chemical research.
 It encompasses a broad spectrum of techniques and information -- from counting the number of protons in a molecule to determining 3-D structures and distances.

-The NMR Facility is one of three research facilities located in the Department of Chemistry and Chemical Biology (in the College of Arts and Sciences) at the University of New Mexico.
+The NMR Facility is one of two research facilities located in the Department of Chemistry and Chemical Biology (in the College of Arts and Sciences) at the University of New Mexico.
 The other is the Mass Spectrometry facility.

 The NMR facility has two multinuclear liquids spectrometers: a Bruker Avance 500 and a Bruker Avance III 300, both standard bore systems.
 In addition, the facility has a Bruker Avance III 300 wide bore system intended primarily for solid state NMR, but also available for solution experiments.
 All systems are located in the basement of Clark Hall, room 071.